 M Karunanidhi Taking Oath As Chief Minister of Tamil Nadu In 1996

-In 1999, he made and an alliance with the emerging National Democratic Alliance (NDA) and the DMK was rewarded with 3 ministerial berths, with Murasoli Maran, T.R.
-Baalu and A. Raja joining the Vajpayee cabinet.
+In 1999, he made an alliance with the emerging National Democratic Alliance (NDA), and the DMK was rewarded with 3 ministerial berths, with Murasoli Maran, T.R.
+Baalu and A. Raja joining the Atal Bihari Vajpayee cabinet.
 In just a matter of few years, the DMK realised that they made the wrong move by shaking hands with the NDA, especially the BJP that holds an image of a “Pro Hindu” party after the Godhra killings and riots of 2002.